Amazing Covid Boredom Busters for Kids

 As a first-time homeschooling mom, who is still working, it gets frustrating.
 That is why we at Kids Play and Create decided to make a list of fun activities to do at home to beat the boredom.

 Talking to your children about the Coronavirus

-So when my daughter asked me “Mommy what is the coronavirus?”
-I answered “Janelle is a virus kind of like the flu.
-Most people will be sick for a couple of days and then they will feel better.
-Some people may have cough, fever and difficulty breathing.”
+So when my daughter asked me, “Mommy, what is the coronavirus?”
+I answered, “Janelle is a virus, kind of like the flu.
+Most people will be sick for a couple of days, and then they will feel better.
+Some people may have a cough, fever, and difficulty breathing.”